purduesigbots/pros-cli/.github/CONTRIBUTING.md

 2. Create a new branch: `git checkout -b my-branch-name`
 3. Make your changes
 4. Push to your fork and submit a pull request.
 5. Wait for your pull request to be reviewed.
-In order to ensure that the PROS kernel is stable, we take extra time to test pull requests.
+In order to ensure that the PROS CLI user experience is as smooth as possible, we take extra time to test pull requests.
 As a result, your pull request may take some time to be merged into master.

 Here are a few tips that can help expedite your pull request being accepted:
 - Follow existing code's style-- we use the `flake8` linter.